HyperTars/Malika-Keller-Dining-Concierge-Chatbot/README.md

 # Overview

-Our assignment1: Dining Concierge chatbot, that sends you restaurant suggestions given a set of preferences that you provide the chatbot with through conversation.
+Malika Keller: A Dining Concierge Chatbot that sends you restaurant suggestions given a set of preferences that you provide the chatbot with through conversation.